-Hamburg, the Park Hyatt and Queen Mary 2 is a vacation trifecta.
+Hamburg, the Park Hyatt Hamburg and Queen Mary 2 are a vacation trifecta.
 Hamburg, Germany’s northern port, is the third largest port in Europe and home to cruise and cargo ships from all over the world.

 The rumors are true.
 Whenever the Queen Mary 2 makes an appearance in Hamburg, throngs of locals line the pier to wave hello or bon voyage, no matter what the weather.

 I wanted to see for myself so I decided to begin my transatlantic crossing in Hamburg instead of the usual Southampton.

 Here’s a quick video of locals lining the port of Hamburg when Cunard ships are in town.

 I’ve been to and through Hamburg three times.
 The last two times, the most I stayed was one night.
 I don’t stay in one place very long it seems.
 So when I visit Hamburg, I want to be as close to the city center as possible.
 The Park Hyatt Hamburg felt like home, even if only for one or two nights each visit.

 Hamburg is a beautiful, modern city on the Elbe river.
 From the Park Hyatt Hamburg exit on Mönckebergstrasse, as soon as you leave the hotel, voila!
 You’re on the main shopping street.
 Not the bustling area by the river, but a regular shopping street with restaurants, shoe stores, cosmetics and all sorts of clothing stores.
 Maybe 4-5 blocks long and the Park Hyatt is almost right in the middle.